Facebook

 How much biomass is required to operate a 2.4 megawatt biomass facility?
 Will there be a significant increase in truck traffic?

-A 2.4 megawatt facility should use approximately 36 bone dry tons of biomass for 24 hours of operation.
-This means that on average, we will need 3 chip truck loads a day to sustain operation.
+A 2.4 megawatt facility will need ~4-5 chip truck loads a day to sustain operation.
 That is about the same number of cars and trucks that go down Highway 49N every minute during the day.

 Perhaps the most important point is that this will not increase traffic as the log trucks and chip trucks are already rolling down our roads, taking logs and biomass to Sacramento, Sonora and Fresno.
 While most of the trees that have died in the recent tree mortality disaster will be left in place, many need to be removed for reasons of public safety.
 That biomass needs to go somewhere and currently chipped biomass from Mariposa County is being trucked to Sonora (Chinese Station) and Fresno.
 Wood debris and logs are also being taken to and stored at the Mariposa landfill to be burned with an air curtain burner.